rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 #### Implementation of pre-defined model VGG-16:

 Using the pre-defined model of VGG-16 as explained in the algorithm section, we used the preprocessed data as the input to the model to make the prediction.
-Once the prediction has been done, we see the resultant outcome from the model within a range from (151-268) belonging to the certain class.
+Once the prediction has been done, we see the resultant outcome from the model within a range from (151-268) belonging to a certain class.

 The model is evlauated by passing a data of dog and it is seen that the model predicts the output in the given category i.e. 243, which lies in between 151-268.
 The respective predict function performed by the VGG16 is gven below: